 World Cancer Day brings with it a surge of questions about the dreaded C word that doctors and patients, the world over, are most afraid of hearing.
 Breast cancer has rapidly become one of the most dreaded diseases in the world.
 There are millions of new cases of breast cancer being reported every year.

 The diagnosis of this disease, in many cases, takes too long simply because of a lack of overt symptoms.
 Studies have also shown that there may also be a strong hereditary connection to this disease.
-Having said that, there are a number of risk factors which can considerably increase your chances of contracting this disease.
+Having said that, there are a number of risk factors that can considerably increase your chances of contracting this disease.

 Risk Factors for Breast Cancer